Frequently Asked Questions

 Hearing aids can be adjusted by connecting it to a computer.
 Hearing aids are “programmed’ when they are adjusted for your child’s hearing loss.

 Getting to know other parents of children who have hearing loss in your community can be very important.
 They know what you are going through and can provide information that will help you.
 Some communities have organizations that you can join to make these connections.
-If you are working with the NHS they should be able to recommend some groups in your area or alternatively your audiologist should be able to make some suggestions.
+If you are working with the state parent/infant program or with the state early intervention services, they may be able to help.
+Sometimes, professionals working with your child can help you make these connections.
 There are also many support groups and information resources available on the Internet.
 Many organizations have Internet discussion boards, chat rooms, email, and list serves designed for parents, siblings, and others.

 A cochlear implant is a device that helps some deaf or hard of hearing people hear.
 It has an internal part, and an external part.
-The internal part is placed under the skin Behind-the-ear and inside the inner ear by a surgeon.
+The internal part placed under the skin Behind-the-ear and inside the inner ear by the doctor.
 The external part includes a microphone and a speech processor and is worn outside the ear.

 A hearing aid is a device that amplifies sounds and is worn in the ear.
 A cochlear implant is a device that amplifies an electrical signal and is implanted in the cochlea (inner ear) by a surgical procedure.